mikepartelow/get-baked/bread/bba-anadama.md

 6. Add more flour if dough is sticky.
 7. When dough passes Windowpane Test, stop kneading.
 8. Lightly oil a bowl or dough bucket and add the dough.
-9. Note dough temperature and weight.
-Temperature should read 77-81F.
+9. Note dough temperature and weight. **Desired Dough Temperature:** 77-81F.
 10. Ferment in Proofer Box until the dough doubles in size (likely at least 90m).
 11. On a floured surface, divide dough into 2 or 3 pieces.
 3 loaves if using USA Pan Smalls, 2 loaves if using Larges.
 12. Form into loaves.
+See BBA page 82.
 13. Add to loaf pans.
 14. Note dough temperature.
 15. 🚨 Preheat oven to 350F 🚨
 16. Proof loaves in Proofer Box at 80-85F for at least 60-90m.
 17. Remove loaves from proofer when dough clears the tops of the loaf pans.
+Not before!
 18. Mist loaves with water, sprinkle cornmeal on top.
+    - Don't under-mist.
+The mist enables oven spring.
 19. Bake loaves in oven for 20m.
 20. Rotate loaves.
 Bake another 20-30m, until well browned and internal temperature is at least 185F.
 21. Remove loaves from oven.
 Note temperature.
 Remove loaves from pans and rest on resting rack for 1h.